-So a good way to lower your premiums is to raise your deductible.
-However, remember that you'll have to pay that deductible before you receive any help on a claim, so make sure you set it at an amount that you can come up with in a hurry.
+So, a good way to lower your premiums is to raise your deductible.
+However, you’ll have to pay that deductible before you receive any help on a claim, so make sure you set it at an amount that you can come up with in a hurry.

 6. Is there a claims-free discount?

 Providers love policyholders who don’t file claims.
 If your business has been claims-free for years, you could be eligible for a discount.
 This is why it’s a good idea to avoid filing smaller claims.
 Be sure to ask about this as you’re evaluating carriers.